The game Max-Welter: On the periodicity of the Sprague-Grundy values

 \section{On the periodicity of the Sprague-Grundy values}

 In this section, we state two theorems on the periodicity of Sprague-Grundy values.
-Recall that a sequence $\{s_i\}$ is said to be \emph{periodic} if there exist integers $p$ and $n_0$ such that $s_{n + p} = s_n$ for all $n \geq n_0$.
-The smallest such number $p$ is called the \emph{period}.
-The sequence is \emph{additive periodic} if there exist $p, n_0$ such that $s_{n + p} = s_n+p$ for all $n \geq n_0$.
-The following theorem describes a simple additive periodicity (with $p = 1$) of Sprague-Grundy values when the right end coin in a position is translated rightwards.
+Recall that a sequence $\{s_i\}$ is \emph{periodic} if there exist integers $p$ and $n_0$ such that $s_{n + p} = s_n$, where $n \geq n_0$.
+The smallest such number $p$ is the \emph{period}.
+The sequence is \emph{additive periodic} if there exist $p$ and $n_0$ such that $s_{n + p} = s_n+p$, where $n \geq n_0$.
+The following theorem describes a simple additive periodicity of Sprague-Grundy values when the right end coin in a position is translated rightwards.